To be eligible for consideration as a Davidson Fellow, applicants must:

 The Davidson Institute is looking for students whose projects are at, or close to, the college graduate level with a depth of knowledge in their particular area of study.
 This scholarship is not geared toward students at the novice level.
 See specific Category Requirements below.

-Davidson Fellows must be available to attend, with one parent or guardian, the awards reception and other recognition events to be held in September in Washington, D.C.
+Davidson Fellows must be available to attend, with one parent or guardian, the awards reception and other recognition events to be held in September in Cambridge, Massachusetts.
 (Travel expenses and lodging will be provided by the Institute.)

-Category Requirements (Please review carefully before proceeding to application)
+Category Requirements (Please click on the category link and carefully review before proceeding to application)

 STEM Categories - Science, Technology, Engineering, Mathematics